 Tofu

-Thicker, rectangular blocks are also easier to fry without wok gymnastics.
-To let your beancurd soak up the seasoning, you should brine your bean curd.
-That means slicing the beancurd into rectangles and soaking them for 1-2 hours in a mixture of garlic powder, onion powder, salt sugar and warm water before cooking your Salt and Pepper tofu.
+To let your beancurd soak up the seasoning, brine your bean curd.
+That means slicing the beancurd into rectangles and soaking them in our brine mixture for 1-2 hours before cooking them.
+This quick brine infuses a layer of flavour into the otherwise tasteless beancurds.

 The most popular sauce for salt and pepper tofu is garlic soy-sesame sauce.
 You can also add chilli powder if you want a tinge of spice.